JAMB releases results of Mock UTME - Nigeria Today

 JAMB releases results of Mock UTME

 The Joint Admissions and Matriculation Board (JAMB) says it has released results of the Mock Unified Tertiary Matriculation Examinations (UTME) conducted on Saturday.
-The Head, Information and Media of the board, Dr Fabian Benjamin, told the Nigerian Pilot in a telephone interview on Thursday in Lagos that 150,000 candidates registered for the mock examination nationwide.
-The […]
+The Head, Information and Media of the board, Dr Fabian Benjamin, told the News Agency of Nigeria (NAN) in a telephone interview on Thursday in Lagos that 150,000 candidates registered for the […]

-The post JAMB releases results of Mock UTME appeared first on Nigerian Pilot: Nigerian Newspaper.

 Follow us on twitter @NigeriaTodayNG